infoxchange/check_amanda/README.md

 The '-v' flag turns on verbose output.

-In this case, we have used -I to search all backup-sets for servers with 'nagios' in their name.
+In this case, we have used `-I` to search all backup-sets for servers with 'nagios' in their name.

-The status message is telling us that one of the item in internal-servers is in state warning because it's size is only 1268Ki, and '-s 10M' asks for a warning if any item is less than 10M in size.
+The status message is telling us that one of the item in internal-servers is in state warning because it's size is only 1268Ki, and `-s 10M` asks for a warning if any item is less than 10M in size.

 The status message also tells us there are 2 items which are OK, and that these are within the backup-sets internal-servers and offsite-servers.
-The total l0 size of OK backups and age of the oldest OK backup is show for each OK backup-set.
+The total l0 size of OK backups and age of the oldest OK backup is shown for each OK backup-set.

 The verbose messages shown above go to stderr output, and show us the state of each backup-item that was examined and included in the status message.